Ludicrously fast on large 3d assemblies

 - A scene tree to represent large, complex 3d scenes

-Zea Engine was built for the web and enables new categories of high-performance and versatile web applications.
+Zea Engine was built for the web, using modern web languages that enable new categories of high-performance and versatile web applications.

 - Supports a wide range of rendering requirements, complex motion, and user interaction models